nikolett0203/RulesTools/README.md

 #### Return Value

-A factor with the same length as `column`, where each value is categorized based on the specified cutoffs.
+A vector with the same length as `column`, where each value is categorized based on the specified cutoffs.

 #### How It Works